sevelev-ens/Stylite-ssg/readme.md

 The static files are reported in the file `static.csv` and will be copied to the folder `_site` during the generation with no further transformation.

 The engine won't crawl all the folders searching for the content, you should explicitely register the pages in the file `central.csv` and deposit the text content anywhere.
-All page variables usually put into `yaml` frontmatter should live in `central.csv` as well.
+The server will convert `md` source to `html` and apply the template stated in the central file.
+All page variables usually put into `yaml` frontmatter live in `central.csv` as well.

 ## Engine